0mods/Aeternus/README.md

 ## Magic level

 I want to note that the mod will add the mechanics of "character leveling", which will make the mod more difficult.
 The level will be obtained through various rituals.
 Also, I want to add that without a certain level, you will not be able to use this or that item or block until you reach it.
-For example: You have an item that requires the "Pre-High" level, and you have the "Medium" level - you will not be able to use this item until you reach the "Pre-High" level
+For example: You have an item that requires the "Pre-High" level, and you have the "Medium" level - you will not be able to use this item until you reach the "Pre-High" level, but if you have "High" level, you can use item

 ## Compact
 The mod is compatible with the following mods: